smak0v/qteam_quest/docs/GAMES.md

     - INDIVIDUAL coupon can be allayed for ```user``` if this coupon was created for this ```user```;

-    - user must have reserved places for the game and must have time to pay them within 5 minutes.
+    - user must have reserved places for the game and must have time to pay them within 1 hour.

     ### Response example